PrajilPradeep/summize/README.md

 4. Start the development server: `npm run dev`
 5. Open http://localhost:5173 in your browser

-## Quick start code example
+## Usage

-To use Summize, you just need to enter the URL of any web article in the input field and submit it.
-The app will then display the extracted summary of the article.
+To use Summize, you just need to paste an article link in the input field and click the submit button.
+The app will fetch the summary from the API and display it below.
+You can view the history of previous summaries by scrolling down the page.
+The summaries are stored in local storage, so you can access them even after closing the app.

 ![Summize_Demo](https://github.com/PrajilPradeep/summize/assets/93212835/e82cf445-c37a-428d-b9b4-6d6a9e71ff93)